Obsessive compulsive disorder - OCD treatment and therapy from NOCD

 Today, almost any information is available at the click of a button.
 Whether or not that information is accurate is hard to say—but it can be tempting to believe.
 Driven by a need to answer their doubts with 100% certainty, people with OCD often struggle with the compulsion of researching, often using Google to find answers they can feel sure about.

-More often than not, though, those answers lead them down a “rabbit hole” of information—some accurate, some misleading.
+More often than not, though, those answers lead them down a “rabbit hole” of information—some of it factual, some of it misleading.
 One answer can lead to multiple more questions.
-Often, rather than being comforted, the sufferer is faced with even more doubt and anxiety surrounding their obsessions, and the cycle of OCD is repeated over and over.
+Often, rather than being comforted, the sufferer is faced with even more doubt and anxiety surrounding their obsessions, and the cycle of OCD is repeated.

 Example: Kyra